choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 so commonplace.
 Not too long ago, the lack of such technologies heavily shaped human culture.

-The laws of physics used to be actual laws, where we had to find ways to abide by them, like figuring out fermentation, canning, pickling, etc. to keep food from spoiling.
+The laws of physics used to be stricter laws, where we had to find ways to abide by them, like figuring out fermentation, canning, pickling, etc. to keep food from spoiling.

 <figure>